Elevate

 Follow the rhythm

 Inhale as the circle expands.
 Exhale as it softens.
+About 6 breaths per minute.

 Ready